-Additionally, the information provided here on the background of the Punjab Assembly and its constitutional role can provide Members with a historical perspective to their role in the governance.
+Additionally, the information provided here on the background of the NWFP Assembly and its constitutional role can provide Members with a historical perspective to their role in the governance.

 I would like to acknowledge the efforts of the PLSP Program Staff - especially Aizaz Asif, Muhammad Rashid Mafzool Zaka, Nadia Batool, and Daud Malik - in preparation of this guide.
-PLSP also acknowledges the guidance provided by Mr. Inayat Ullah Lak, Director General Parliamentary Affairs & Research, Punjab Assembly.